4.1 – The contract

 Hopefully, this example should give you a sense of how the logistics for the currency futures work.

 Let us quickly run through the USDINR options contract.

 4.3 – USD INR options contract

 Let us have a look at how the USDINR option contract is structured.
 You may be interested to know that the option contract is made available only for the USD INR pair.
-Hopefully going forward we could see option contracts on other currency pairs as well.
-While most of the parameters are similar to the future contract, there are few features specific to option contracts.
+Hopefully, in the future, we could see option contracts on other currency pairs as well.
+While most of the parameters are similar to the futures contract, there are few features specific to option contracts.

 Option expiry style – European

 Contract cycle – While the future contracts are available for 12 months forward, the options contracts are available just 3 months forward.
 This is similar to equity derivatives.
 So, since we are in July, contracts are available for July, August, and September.

 Strikes available – 12 In the Money, 12 Out of the Money, and 1 Near the money option.
 So this is roughly 25 strikes available for you to pick and choose from.
 Of course, more options are added based on how the market behaves.
 Strikes are available at every 0.25 paisa intervals.